bhanuchukka2005-spec/stock-sentiment/README.md

 **Global:** SAMSUNG, SONY, TOYOTA, HSBC, BITCOIN, ETHEREUM

-> Any ticker not in this list still works — the app searches by ticker symbol directly.
+Any ticker not in this list still works — the app searches by ticker symbol directly.

 ---

 ## Known Limitations

-**FinBERT struggles with informal language.** "Tesla crushes earnings" may score negative because "crushes" is not formal financial vocabulary.
-The model performs best on Reuters/Bloomberg-style headlines.
+**FinBERT struggles with informal language.** Phrases like "Tesla crushes earnings" may score incorrectly because the model is trained on formal financial text.
+It performs best on Reuters/Bloomberg-style headlines.

-**NewsAPI free tier = 100 requests/day.** Each `/analyze/{ticker}` call uses 1 request.
-For development this is sufficient; production would need a paid tier.
+**NewsAPI free tier = 100 requests/day.** Each `/analyze/{ticker}` call uses one request.
+Sufficient for development; production would need a paid plan or a different news source.

 **No real-time streaming.** Headlines are fetched on-demand, not pushed.
-For live streaming you'd need a WebSocket-based ingestion layer.
+Live streaming would require a WebSocket-based ingestion layer.

 ---